Skip to content

 Working with Allas

 The r-env module comes with the aws.s3 package for working with S3 storage, which makes it possible to use the Allas storage system directly from an R script.
-See here for a practical example involving raster data.
+See this link for a practical example involving raster data.

 Accessing Allas via the r-env module can be done as follows.
-First configure Allas by running these commands before launching an interactive shell session:
+First configure Allas by running these commands in a terminal:

 module load allas